flyte/terraform-provider-kubernetes/website/docs/r/pod.html.markdown

 * `readiness_probe` - (Optional) Periodic probe of container service readiness.
 Container will be removed from service endpoints if the probe fails.
 Cannot be updated.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/pod-states#container-probes)
 * `resources` - (Optional) Compute Resources required by this container.
 Cannot be updated.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/persistent-volumes#resources)
 * `security_context` - (Optional) Security options the pod should run with.
 For more info see http://releases.k8s.io/HEAD/docs/design/security_context.md
+* `startup_probe` - (Optional) Periodic probe of container liveness.
+Container will be restarted if the probe fails.
+Cannot be updated.
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/pod-states#container-probes)
 * `stdin` - (Optional) Whether this container should allocate a buffer for stdin in the container runtime.
 If this is not set, reads from stdin in the container will always result in EOF.
 * `stdin_once` - (Optional) Whether the container runtime should close the stdin channel after it has been opened by a single attach.
 When stdin is true the stdin stream will remain open across multiple attach sessions.
 If stdinOnce is set to true, stdin is opened on container start, is empty until the first client attaches to stdin, and then remains open and accepts data until the client disconnects, at which time stdin is closed and remains closed until the container is restarted.
 If this flag is false, a container processes that reads from stdin will never receive an EOF.
 * `termination_message_path` - (Optional) Optional: Path at which the file to which the container's termination message will be written is mounted into the container's filesystem.
 Message written is intended to be brief final status, such as an assertion failure message.
 Defaults to /dev/termination-log.
 Cannot be updated.